• Skip to main content

 • Christmas Morning Pancakes - These protein pancakes are the perfect special breakfast for Christmas morning!
 Add some holiday color with red raspberries and green kiwi and top them with white chocolate chips and banana!
 Strawberries and pomegranate seeds would be great for Christmas too!

-Tips
+Helpful Tips

-• Make Ahead Instructions - If you'd like to make these protein pancakes ahead of time, I would recommend measuring out all the dry ingredients and keeping them in an airtight container on the counter.
+• Make Ahead Instructions - If you'd like to make these healthy yogurt pancakes ahead of time, I would recommend measuring out all the dry ingredients and keeping them in an airtight container on the counter.
 Then when ready to make, just quickly add the wet ingredients.
 This will save you a little time and is better than making a whole batch ahead of time and storing them because they just won't taste as fresh.

 • Storage Instructions - Leftover pancakes can be stored in an airtight container in the fridge and reheated the next day.
 They can also be frozen, although they are never as good as when they are fresh!